In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Experiments

 \textbf{Data: papers, citations, intents.} We select 105 papers from the Semantic Scholar Academic Graph (S2AG)\footnote{\url{https://www.semanticscholar.org/product/api}}, from psychology, medicine and computer science (35 each), published between 1974 and 2022 at top venues in their respective fields.
 The citation count for each article ranges from $\sim$ 500 to $\sim$ 5000.
 We collect citations and their contexts using the citation lookup feature in the S2AG API.
 We first run our fine-grained intent generator (with K=50) and classifier for every citation context.
 This amounts to 70k citation contexts with their generated intents and their classes.

-\textbf{Prompt variants.} We experiment with different input configurations to assess their effect on the summary's quality, focusing on: (1) Citation contexts, including all, only impact-revealing, or none, to test what the LLM infers without citations and how varying context types affect the summary.
+\textbf{Prompt variants.} We experiment with different inputs to assess their effect on the summary's quality, focusing on: (1) Citation contexts: including all, only impact-revealing, or none, to test what the LLM infers without citations and how varying context types affect the summary.
 Although full citation contexts can enrich summaries, they can also introduce noise from incidental references~\cite{Liu2023LostIT}.
-(2) Fine-grained intents, whether to include the intents alongside citation contexts.
+(2) Intents: whether to include the intents alongside citation contexts.
 Table~\ref{table:ablation_results} lists all variants.
 In total, we generate 945 impact summaries\footnote{1 variant without citations + (4 citation-based variants * 2 orderings) * 105 papers}.
-See Appendix~\ref{app:generateprompt} for the prompt and schema.
-For the intent generation task, we choose GPT-4o-mini due to its lower cost.
+Appendix~\ref{app:generateprompt} shows the prompt.
+For intent generation, we choose GPT-4o-mini due to its lower cost.
 For both impact generation and evaluation, the more advanced tasks, we use GPT-4o.

 \textbf{Results. } Table~\ref{table:ablation_results} shows the results for all metrics.
-Even though it shows a good understanding of how the paper was cited, likely due to the LLM's training data having access to a large corpus of scholarly articles, the zero-shot variant is the least faithful, and we observe that prompts with only impact-revealing citations generate more faithful impact summaries.
+Even though it shows a good understanding of how the paper was cited, likely due to the LLM's training data having access to a large corpus of scholarly articles, the baseline (no-knowledge) variant is the least faithful, and we observe that prompts with only impact-revealing citations generate more faithful summaries.
 This suggests that longer contexts might induce hallucinations in the generation process.
-Interestingly, providing the citation intents also gives a slight boost to the faithfulness of the impact summaries.
-A possible reason is that the intents encourage wording that aligns with the input paper's citations.
+Interestingly, providing the citation intents also gives a slight boost to the faithfulness of the summaries, possibly because the intents encourage wording that aligns with the input paper's citations.